 What is Smishing?

-Smishing is a form of phishing attack where hackers target personal data and credentials through the messaging interface on a mobile phone.
-Similar in intention to traditional phishing scams, it’s well-worth taking a crash course in what Smishing is, and how it could impact your customers.
-Lucky for you – we’re offering free crash courses right here, right now!
+Smishing is a form of phishing attack that targets personal data and credentials through mobile text messages.
+Similar to traditional phishing scams, it’s essential to understand what smishing is and how it impacts your customers.
+Let’s break it down for you.

 So, what is Smishing and why does it work?

-Phishing and Smishing have more in common than just the fact that they are both funny words.
-They are both kinds of social engineering attack, where bad actors attempt to trick users into offering up their data on a silver platter.
-They work because they use common platforms where users feel comfortable, and often rely on coincidental context.
-For example, if an email tells you that your flight is delayed, and you should click and reconfirm your details – this will have a much higher success rate if the victim happens to be taking a flight in the near future.
+Phishing and smishing have more in common than just their unusual names.
+Both are social engineering attacks where bad actors attempt to trick users into offering up their data by exploiting familiarity and trust.
+They work because they target commonly used platforms where users feel secure and leverage situational coincidences.
+For example, if an email claims your flight is delayed and asks you to click and reconfirm your details, it’s far more likely to succeed if you’re actually planning a flight soon.

 How does Smishing work?

-When users receive a Smishing text, this may ask them to complete a number of different tasks, depending on the intention of the hacker.
-They might be directed to click on a malicious link, make a phone call or send an email.
-In the final two examples, the attack will continue on the new channel.
-If a link is used, this could lead them to a false site where they are prompted to enter sensitive data, or the act of clicking on the link could be enough to download mobile malware, keylogging software, or spam.
+When users receive a smishing text, it may instruct them to perform various tasks depending on the hacker’s goal.
+These could include clicking on a malicious link, making a phone call, or sending an email.
+For calls and emails, the attack continues on the new channel.
+If a link is used, it could lead to a fake site prompting sensitive data entry or trigger a download of malware, keyloggers, or spam.

 Are Smishing attacks a large concern?